 - anthracnose (Colletotrichum), which causes fruit spoilage and cankers on shoots;

 - peacock spot (Spiloceae) which causes sooty spots and yellowing of leaves, later resulting in leaf drop and death of shoots;

 - various soilborne diseases (Phytophthora, Verticillium etc.) which cause damage to the roots and can lead to the death of trees

 These diseases are controlled by integrated management practices.

-Table olives are picked separately and carefully by hand and placed in picking bags or buckets, while oil olives are usually stripped off the trees onto nets placed on the ground.
+Table olives are picked separately and carefully by hand and placed in picking bags or buckets, while oil olives may be stripped off the trees onto nets placed on the ground.
 Harvest date depends on the cultivar and the purpose for which the fruit is intended and normally stretches from February to July in the Western Cape.

 Fruit which is intended for green processing is picked at the stage when they have turned from bright green to yellow-green and the first fruit show a light pink or purple blush.
 Only that fruit which is of the required size is harvested while the rest are left for later picking.

 Those fruit intended for processing as ripe black table olives are picked when they have turned completely black, but before they become overripe and soften.

 Oil olives are harvested when most of the fruit on the tree is ripe enough and then the entire tree is picked.
 The oil content rises initially with colouring and ripening, then remains relatively constant, but a delay in harvest will result in lowered oil quality.